ashotpahlevanyan/JSDesignPatterns/README.md

 # JS Design Patterns Book, Conspects

-## Each patter should have those descriptions
+## Each pattern should have those descriptions

-*   Patte   rn name and a description
+*   Pattern name and a description
 *   Context outline – the contexts in which the pattern is effective in responding to the users needs.
 *   Problem statement – a statement of the problem being addressed so we can understand the intent of the pattern.
 *   Solution – a description of how the user’s problem is being solved in an understandable list of steps and perceptions.